Statutory family leave and pay rates 2026/27 (paternity, adoption, SPL/ShPP)

 The total entitlement is still two weeks, but the employee may take it as a single one-week block, a single two-week block, or two separate one-week blocks.
 All leave must be taken within 52 weeks of the birth or placement (previously 56 days).
 You cannot refuse leave that meets the notice and eligibility rules.

 SPP is paid at the lower of the standard weekly rate or 90% of the employee's average weekly earnings (AWE) calculated over the eight weeks ending with the qualifying week.
 The employee must also earn at or above the Lower Earnings Limit on average.
 Pay SPP through payroll, deducting tax and Class 1 NI.
-See the snippet below for the current rate.
+The 2026/27 statutory rate is £194.32 a week, or 90% of the employee's average weekly earnings if lower.

 Most employers reclaim 92% of the SPP paid via the EPS in their Real Time Information return.
 Small employers (Class 1 NICs liability of £45,000 or less in the previous tax year) qualify for Small Employers' Relief and reclaim 103%, including the compensation uplift.
 Offset the reclaim against your monthly PAYE bill or apply for a refund if you have no PAYE liability.